jpalardy/jpalardy.github.io/_posts/2013-09-03-garbage-collected-directories.markdown

 }
 {% endhighlight %}

-This creates a directory under `$HOME/.throw-away`, changes (cd) into it and launches a shell there.
+It creates a directory under `$HOME/.throw-away`, changes (cd) into it and launches a shell there.
 When the shell exits, the directory is deleted with all its content.

 In practice, it means that I type `tad` and I'm in a sandbox.
-And when I exit the shell, the sandbox is gone and I'm back in the original directory from which I issued the command.
+And when I exit the shell, the sandbox is gone, and I'm back in the original directory from which I issued the command.
 This script is the formalization of something I used to do manually.